-The possessor of true knowledge in fact is close to God and close to truth.
+The possessor of true knowledge in fact is close to Allah () and close to the truth.

-"Only those of God's servants who have knowledge fear God."
-(Quran, 35:28)
+"Only those of Allah's servants who have knowledge fear Allah."
+(Fatir, 35:28)

 To reflect, ponder, and contemplate in order to recognize the truth is also a means of preserving and protecting the intellect.
 There is a reality that can be observed and experienced through our senses and another reality that belongs to the realm of the unseen.
 For example, even though we do not see God as He is transcendent, by pondering over His countless signs spread around us, our intellect can rationalize His existence as an undeniable reality.
-The Quran invites us to reflect on the signs of God:
+The Qur'an invites us to reflect on the signs of Allah (),